jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 **Jesse**: Okay, so I still wonder though, like if you often all have an interface, I'll have applied this principle and I'll have this interface between some high level thing and some low level thing.
 And I want to get to my high level thing to the implementation because I want to know, okay, how is it how it actually going to work?
 I jumped to the definition of my editor and I'm i'm stranded in this interface In a random file and it's like okay now what do I do and you're gonna go and find okay?
 I'll jump from the interface to I'll go and find the actual implementation I think there is some friction that this adds and I'm wondering like how do you adjudicate when the friction is too much?

-**Bob**:I think when you feel it, now, you know there are tools that help with this.
+**Bob**: I think when you feel it, now, you know there are tools that help with this.

 Like if If you're using an IDE that looks at the whole code base, for example, mine IntelliJ, if I'm looking at an abstract function, it'll it'll have a little widget off to the side that says, here's all the implementers. and I can just click on them and see them right away.